-- 1.1.1 This Transport Statement (TS) has been prepared by Royal HaskoningDHV on behalf of Greatplanet Limited in association with the full planning application for a proposed residential led mixed-use development consisting of 31 apartments (Land Use Class C3), 8 town houses (Land Use Class C3) and 131 sq.m of non-food retail space (Land Use Class A1) and 102sq.m of space for use either as A1 non-food retail, A3 café, B1 (office) and D1 (Non-residential) clinic or crèche or education and training centre - 1.1.2 This TS will consider the proposed development in the context of national, regional and local planning policy and guidance. - 1.1.3 This TS has been prepared with reference to the Transport for London (TfL) Transport Assessment guidance.
+- 1.1.1 This Transport Statement (TS) has been prepared by Royal HaskoningDHV on behalf of Greatplanet Limited in association with the full planning application for a proposed residential led mixed-use development consisting of 35 apartments (Land Use Class C3), six town houses (Land Use Class C3) and retail (Land use A1 non-food) floor space of 238 sq.m (GIA) on the ground floor. - 1.1.2 This TS will consider the proposed development in the context of national, regional and local planning policy and guidance. - 1.1.3 This TS has been prepared with reference to the Transport for London (TfL) Transport Assessment guidance.